Battle of Ginchy: Battle

-French Sixth and Tenth armies
+French armies

 The Sixth Army attacked north of the Somme at noon on 3 September, capturing most of Cléry, the German position along the Cléry to Le Forêt road and all of the village of Le Forêt.
 On the left I Corps occupied high ground south of Combles and entered Bois Douage, taking 2,000 prisoners and twelve guns.
 The Tenth Army attacked on the south bank on 4 September, from Chilly to Barleux and took Chilly and Soyécourt after three days of attacks but failed to capture Vermandovillers, Derniécourt and Barleux.

-The Sixth Army attacked on the north bank with VII Corps, which advanced on the left and made more gains around Cléry; to the north, the Germans counter-attacked in the Combles ravine, stopping the French advance towards Rancourt.
+The Sixth Army attacked on the north bank with VII Corps, which advanced on the left and made more gains around Cléry.
+To the north, the Germans counter-attacked in the Combles ravine, stopping the French advance towards Rancourt.
 When the British took Falfemont Farm on 5 September, the French gained touch at the Combles ravine and patrols captured Ferme de l'Hôpital, 880 yd east of Le Forêt.
 The rest of Cléry was taken by VII Corps and XXXIII Corps, which had taken Omniécourt on the south bank of the Somme, was met on the right flank.
 An attack by I Corps, on the boundary with the British Fourth Army on 6 September was repulsed.

 On 12 September, XXXIII Corps attacked towards Mont St Quentin and VII Corps attacked Bouchavesnes, taking the village and digging in facing Cléry and Feuillaucourt.
 I Corps took Bois d'Anderlu and broke through the German defences near Marrières Wood, before attacking north towards Rancourt and Sailly-Saillisel.
 On 13 September, I Corps closed on Le Priez Farm and VII Corps defeated several big German counter-attacks.
-Next day the attacks of VII and XXXIII corps were stopped by mud and German defensive fire but I Corps managed to take Le Priez Farm.
+Next day the attacks of VII and XXXIII corps were stopped by mud and German defensive fire.

+I Corps managed to take Le Priez Farm.
 Attacks were suspended again to bring up supplies and relieve tired troops, despite the big British attack due on 15 September.
 Frégicourt, which overlooked part of the area to be attacked by the British was still held by the Germans.
 Although Foch wanted to keep pressure on the Germans south of the river, supply priority was given to the Sixth Army; the Tenth Army met frequent German counter-attacks near Berny, which took some ground and was not able to resume its attacks.